TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 66/Isaiah 66.21.md

 ---

-And of them also will I take for priests [and] for Levites, saith Jehovah.
+Of them also will I take for priests [and] for Levites," says Yahweh.